 I have taught BA and MA students in Psychology as well as courses for clinical psychologists and other mental health professionals.
 I have extensive experience with psychological testing and diagnostic assessment of children as well as adults.

-I am a member of the Association of German Professional Psychologists (BDP) and the Danish Psychological Association (DP).
+I am a member of the Association of German Professional Psychologists (BDP).